tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 <img src="{{ "/" | relative_url }}{% ministamp _assets/images/imaginary-web-service-components.svg assets/images/imaginary-web-service-components.svg %}" alt="An imaginary web service comprising of the client, three internal services, and one external service" title="An imaginary web service" width="100%" style="max-width: 500px;" />

-Because we need to allow employees to login to the service, Staff service needs to associate a user entity for an employee.
-This happens by calling the Users API of Users service, which hides the complexity of the IdP's User management API.
+Because we need to allow employees to login to the service, the Staff service needs to associate a user entity for an employee.
+This happens by calling the API of the Users service, which hides the complexity of the IdP's User management API.

 Looking at the diagram, we can identify the following components and